 The goal of Open Data Platform is to provide a solution to integrate various data repositories managed by different user communities within EGI.
 The Open Data Platform will focus on providing a federated, open access, unified platform for users and application developers in order to foster research results reuse in Europe.

 In the reporting period, within the JRA 2.1 task, several results have been accomplished so far.
 First of all, an Open Data track was organized during EGI Conference in Lisbon 18-22 May, 2015.
 The track was led by Lukasz Dutka from CYFRONET.
 The track presenters reported on the state of the art and the requirements for the Open Data platform that will enrich the current EGI federated cloud capabilities.
 The Open Data platform will allow the integration of various data repositories available in EGI and of those externally provided.
 The session presented a number of open data use cases and requirements from different data providers and research disciplines, including astrophysics, fishery and marine sciences, agriculture, biodiversity and life science.
-The results of this track allowed for identification of potential user communities which require new technology solutions for publishing their data sets to open public.
+The results of this track allowed for identification of potential user communities that require new technology solutions for publishing their data sets to open public.

 Based on the selection of communities with potential open data requirements, a special template for requirements collection has been prepared, focusing on current data management issues and technologies within communities as well as their expectations and challenges with respect to opening their data sets to the public.
 The template has been distributed to the communities for input and several teleconferences were held with the communities’ representatives in order to verify their needs in detail.